Kubogi/certificate-management-docs/README.md

 └── example.env      # Template for .env
 ```

 The repo is **not** a workspaces monorepo — `backend/` and `frontend/` each have their own `package.json` and `node_modules`.
-There is also a top-level `package.json` that holds a duplicate set of backend dependencies; it is unused by the running server but installed by mistake.
+A top-level `package.json` also exists but is not used by the running application.
 Treat the workspace-level dependencies in `backend/package.json` as authoritative.

 ## Documentation map